2022 Award Recipient

-The OBA Labour and Employment Law Section is pleased to announce Yola Grant, Workplace & Complex Issues Resolutions, the recipient of the 2020 OBA Randall Echlin Mentorship Award.
+The OBA Labour and Employment Law Section is pleased to announce Matthew Certosimo, Borden Ladner Gervais LLP, the recipient of the 2022 OBA Randall Echlin Mentorship Award.

 About the Award

-The Randall Echlin Mentorship Award (the “Award”) was established in 2013 by the Ontario Bar Association’s Labour and Employment Law Section in honour of the late Justice Echlin, former Judge of the Ontario Superior Court of Justice and leading member of the employment and labour bar.
+The Randall Echlin Award for Excellence in Labour and Employment Law (the “Award”) (previously the Randall Echlin Mentorship Award) was established in 2013 by the Ontario Bar Association’s Labour and Employment Law Section in honour of the late Justice Echlin, former Judge of the Ontario Superior Court of Justice and leading member of the employment and labour bar.
 The Award recognizes Justice Echlin’s exceptional contributions, both to the law, and as an influential mentor, during his career.

-To be eligible for the Randall Echlin Mentorship Award, an individual must be a member of the Ontario employment and labour bar, a member of the judiciary in Ontario, a Member of the Ontario Labour Relations Board or a labour Arbitrator and have made a significant contribution in the following areas:
+To be eligible for the Randall Echlin Award for Excellence in Labour and Employment Law, an individual must be a member of the Ontario employment and labour bar, a member of the judiciary in Ontario, a Member of the Ontario Labour Relations Board or a labour Arbitrator and have made a significant contribution in at least one of the following areas:

-- Skill in advocacy or adjudication related to employment and labour policy
+- Skill in advocacy or adjudication related to employment and labour law ;

 The committee specifically invites nominees to speak about diversity factors including but not limited to the ways in which the candidate has factors of diversity and/or how they have supported those from diverse backgrounds.
 The OBA as a diverse organization values diversity and is committed to a process that honours the entire profession.
 The committee thus encourages all applications from any and all equity seeking groups.